 Walter: Everyone else said, "use the North Pole," and I said, "no, too cold."
 Sinking never occurred to me.

-- In Thor, the character Darcy speculates that Thor and the other Asgardians are not actual Gods, but rather extra-dimensional aliens whom early humans mistook for supernatural deities.
+- In Thor, the character Darcy speculates that Thor and the other Asgardians are not actual Gods, but rather extra-dimensional aliens whom early humans mistook for supernatural deities since, well, they have Nigh-Invulnerability and technology that looks like magic to human eyes.
 The implication is that early Scandinavians patterned their society after the Asgardians, thus explaining the similarities between the two cultures.

 - In Star Trek Into Darkness, the crew of the Enterprise is likely to become Ancient Astronauts to at least one tribe on the primitive planet of Nibiru after violating the Prime Directive.